 We spend so much time antagonizing over what we want our future to be like, we forget to actually live the life we have right now.
 Studies show that we re a lot happier when we are focusing on the moment – having a conversation, exercising and having sex.
 Things that [usually] take up 90% of our concentration.

 Principles to help you live in the present

 The four principles of Taoism that can help us centre our lives in the present are:

 There are some schools of thought that believe the less you think about something, the better you will do at it.
 Now, I am not sure if this is exactly right but I have a little story.
-In Jamaica (and across the Caribbean) we have school-leaving exams for preparatory/primary school (this would be akin to elementary) and we also have them for high school.
+In Jamaica we have school-leaving exams for preparatory/primary school (this would be akin to elementary school in North America) and we also have them for high school.
 When I was in prep school their strategy to help us prepare for these exams was literally to do nothing.
 My teachers encouraged us to go home and sleep.
 They said we already did enough work at school so we deserved to rest.
-I didn’t understand the magnitude of this exam either, after all it decides your future - the high school you will move on to and what kind of life you would have access to after that.
+I didn’t understand the magnitude of this exam either, after all it decides your future – the high school you will move on to and what kind of life you would have access to after that (college, work, the whole nine yards).
 I did pretty well on those exams, taking the advice of my teachers to sleep and breathe through any difficult questions.

 The school-leaving exams in high school were a much bigger deal.
 I knew this would affect my chances of a tertiary education.
 But my father, having been an educator and someone who marked these exams, told me to relax (again!).
 He advised me to sleep when I was tired and to take a breath when I was unsure of any answer, and then calmly approach it.
 Because of this advice (even though it sounded crazy during exam prep) I was able to get almost perfect scores for all the areas I took.
 Even my father was shocked, and one of my aunts asked if I was sure that those were my grades.